moggieuk/Happy-Hare/README.md

 # IF YOU HAVE FOUND THIS...
 PLEASE DON'T EVEN THINK ABOUT TRYING TO INSTALL IT.
 IT IS WORK IN PROGRESS AND WILL BREAK YOUR SYSTEM.
 Use ERCF-Software-V3 for ERCF.
 I will announce when this is ready as an alternative!!

 Happy Hare (v2) is the second edition of what started life and as alternative software control for the ERCF v1.1 ecosystem.
-Now in its second incarnation it is architected to support any type of MMU (ERCF, Tradrack, Prusa) in a consistent manner on the Klipper platform.
+Now in its second incarnation it has been re-architected to support any type of MMU (ERCF, Tradrack, Prusa) in a consistent manner on the Klipper platform.
 It is best partnered with [KlipperScreen for Happy Hare](#klipperscreen-happy-hare-edition) until the Mainsail integration is complete :-)

 Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking.
-I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with ERCF more enjoyable.
+I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with your favorate MMU more enjoyable.

 Thank you!

 ## Major features:
 <ul>
-  <li>Support any type of MMU (well, ERCF 1.1, 2,0 so far, Tradrack and Prusa comming very soon)</li>
+  <li>Support any brand of MMU (and user defined monsters) Caveat only ERCF 1.1, 2,0 so far, Tradrack and Prusa comming very soon but I need to get ERCF rolling again first</li>
-  <li>Has companion KlipperScreen - Happy Hare edition for very simple graphical interaction</li>
+  <li>Companion KlipperScreen - Happy Hare edition for very simple graphical interaction</li>
   <li>Supports synchronized movement of extruder and gear motors during any part of the loading or unloading operations or during homing so it can overcome friction and even work with FLEX materials!</li>
   <li>Can leverage the gear motor synchronized to extruder to overcome friction whilst printing</li>
-  <li>Allows for sophisticated homing options including extruder!</li>
+  <li>Allows for sophisticated multi-homing options including extruder!</li>
-  <li>Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any gate.
-It has the added advantage for being able to map gates to tools in case of slicing to spool loading mismatch.</li>
+  <li>Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any gate</li>
-  <li>Implements “EndlessSpool” feature.
-This allows empty gates to be identified and tool changes subsequent to runout to use the correct filament spool.</li>
+  <li>Implements “EndlessSpool” allowing one spool to automaticall be mapped and take over from a spool that runs out</li>
   <li>Sophisticated logging options so you can keep the console log to a minimum and send debugging information to `mmu.log` located in the same directory as Klipper logs</li>
-  <li>Ability to define material type and color in each gate and leverage for customized setting tweaks (like Pressure Advance)
+  <li>Ability to define material type and color in each gate and leverage for visualization and customized setting tweaks (like Pressure Advance)</li>
   <li>Automated calibration for easy setup</li>
-  <li>Supports MMU bypass functionality</li>
+  <li>Supports MMU bypass "gate" functionality</li>
-  <li>Ability to manipulate gear current (TMC) during various operations for reliable operation.</li>
+  <li>Ability to manipulate gear current (TMC) during various operations for reliable operation</li>
-  <li>Convenience features to checks the availability of each gate and ready filaments</li>
+  <li>Convenience features to checks the availability of each gate and prepare filaments</li>
   <li>Moonraker update-manager support</li>
-  <li>Complete persitance of state and statistics across restarts!</li>
+  <li>Complete persitance of state and statistics across restarts.
+That's right you don't even need to home!</li>
   <li>Reliable servo operation - no more "kickback" problems</li>
   <li>Cool visualizations of selector and filament position</li>
-  <li>Highly configurable speed control that intelligently takes into account the realities of friction</li>
+  <li>Highly configurable speed control that intelligently takes into account the realities of friction and tugs on the spool</li>
-  <li>Integrated encoder driver that implements filament measurement, runout and automatic clog detection!</li>
+  <li>Optional integrated encoder driver that implements filament measurement, runout and automatic clog detection and flow rate verification!</li>
   <li>Vast customization options most of which can be changed and tested at runtime</li>
   <li>Integrated testing and soak-testing procedures</li>
   <li>Inegrated help</li>